Lawrence, Kansas (1995)

 The Vietnam vets

-favor Jack-n-Coke.
+favor Jack-and-Coke.

-The WWII crowd,
+The WWII crowd

 Scotch-and-Soda.